ghhutch/n8n-firefly-agent/README.md

 8. Activate
 9. Create a new workflow.
 10. Click ... > Import From File > Choose the n8n_firefly_agent.json
-11. Click Save
+11. Click Save.
+You can now test the workflow in n8n's chat.
-12. Activate and copy the webhook URL
+12. If using Open-Webui complete the following steps, activate the Firefly Agent workflow and copy the webhook URL.
 13. In Open-WebUI go to Admin Settings > Functions
 14. Create the n8n_pipe function.
 15. Configure the valve settings and paste your webhook url.
 NOTE: Sometimes accessing n8n from open-webui can be tricky.
 I installed n8n using docker desktop, went into the container Exec area and ran the command "hostname -i" to get the IP of the n8n instance for the n8n host.